Watch the virtual ceremony for the Aquaculture Awards 2020

-The Awards highlight the many good things happening in UK aquaculture and give due recognition to those making an exceptional contribution to the industry, now and in the future.
-They are open to everyone involved in the UK marine aquaculture industry, no matter how large or small, including smolt suppliers.
+These Awards recognise the achievements in different elements of the sector and give due recognition to those making an exceptional contribution to the industry, now and in the future.
+They are open to everyone involved in the global aquaculture industry, no matter how large or small.

 The awards go to those who: